inveniosoftware/docs-invenio-rdm/docs/install/build-setup-run.md

 A new lock file (e.g., ``uv.lock``) has now been created with the locked dependencies.

+## JS dependencies

+_Introduced in v14_

+With either, pnpm or npm, you can now optionally lock your Javascript dependencies.
+Like the lock file used to freeze Python dependencies to a deterministic set, the generated Javascript lock file will let you deterministically set your Javascript dependencies.
+Finally, reproducible Javascript builds!

+Generate the lockfile with `invenio-cli assets lock` and commit at the project root the resulting:

+- `pnpm-lock.yaml` and `package.json` if using pnpm
+- `package-lock.json` and `package.json` if using npm

+Re-run `assets lock` whenever your JavaScript dependencies change.

 Next, follow the *local development* option or *containerized preview* option according to your preferred installation method.

 ## Option 1: Local development